namasayajeremy/jeremy-cadit/README.md

 5. model -> contain interface(class) of types used by the component
 6. module -> declarations and imports

-It is advised to open the ts file first as the entry point
+It is advised to open the ts files first as the entry point

-Native functions like filesystem access are placed outside of the browserwindow context and is located in app/file-interface.ts
+Note: native functions like filesystem access are placed outside of the browserwindow context and is located in app folder.
+In that folder, there are 2 files to check out: main.ts(electron initialization) and file-interface.ts(file access)

 ### Salary Converter